The rise of the galactic empire: luminosity functions at $z\sim17$ and $z\sim25$ estimated with the MIDIS$+$NGDEEP ultra-deep JWST/NIRCam dataset: Abstract

 \section{Abstract}

-We present a sample of six F200W and three F277W dropout sources identified as $16<z<25$ galaxy candidates based on the deepest JWST/NIRCam data to date, provided by the MIRI Deep Imaging Survey (MIDIS) and the Next Generation Deep Extragalactic Exploratory Public survey (NGDEEP), reaching 5$\sigma$ depths of $\sim31.5$~mag (AB) at $\geq2$~$\mu$m.
+We present a sample of six F200W and three F277W dropout sources identified as $16<z<25$ galaxy candidates using the deepest JWST/NIRCam data to date (5$\sigma$ depths $\sim31.5$~mag at $\geq2$~$\mu$m), provided by the MIRI Deep Imaging Survey (MIDIS) and the Next Generation Deep Extragalactic Exploratory Public survey (NGDEEP).
 We estimate ultraviolet (UV) luminosity functions and densities at $z\sim17$ and $z\sim25$.
-We find that the number density of galaxies with absolute magnitudes $-19<M_\mathrm{UV}<-18$ (AB) at $z\sim17$ ($z\sim25$) is a factor of 4 (25) smaller than at $z\sim12$; a similar evolution is observed for the luminosity density.
-Compared to state-of-the-art galaxy simulations, we find the need for an enhanced UV-photon production at $z=17-25$ in $\mathrm{M}_\mathrm{DM}=10^{8.5-9.5}$~ M$_\odot$ dark matter halos, maybe provided by an increase in the star formation efficiency at early times and/or by intense bursts fed by very low metallicity or primordial gas.
-There are few robust theoretical predictions for the evolution of galaxies above $z\sim 20$ in the literature, however, the continuing rapid drop in the halo mass function suggests more rapid evolution than we observe if photon production efficiencies remained constant.
-Our $z>16$ galaxy candidates present mass-weighted ages around 30~Myr, and attenuations $\mathrm{A(V)}<0.1$~mag.
-Their average stellar mass is $\mathrm{M}_\bigstar\sim10^{7}\,\mathrm{M}_\odot$, implying a star formation efficiency (stellar-to-baryon mass fraction) around 10\%.
-We find three galaxies with very blue UV spectral slopes ($\beta\sim-3$) compatible with low metallicity or Pop III and young ($\lesssim10$~Myr) stars and/or high escape fractions of ionizing photons, the rest presenting slopes $\beta\sim-2.5$ similar to $z=10-12$ samples.
+The number density of galaxies with absolute magnitudes $-19<M_\mathrm{UV}<-18$ at $z\sim17$ ($z\sim25$) is a factor of 4 (25) smaller than at $z\sim12$; the luminosity density presents a similar evolution.
+Compared to state-of-the-art galaxy simulations, we find the need for an enhanced UV-photon production at $z=17-25$ in $\mathrm{M}_\mathrm{DM}=10^{8.5-9.5}$~M$_\odot$ dark matter halos, provided by an increase in the star formation efficiency at early times and/or by intense compact starbursts with enhanced emissivity linked to strong burstiness, low or primordial gas metallicities, and/or a top-heavy initial mass function.
+There are few robust theoretical predictions for the evolution of galaxies above $z\sim20$ in the literature, however, the continuing rapid drop in the halo mass function would predict a more rapid evolution than we observe if photon production efficiencies remained constant.
+Our $z>16$ candidates present mass-weighted ages around 30~Myr, and attenuations $\mathrm{A(V)}<0.1$~mag.
+Their average stellar mass is $\mathrm{M}_\bigstar\sim10^{7}\,\mathrm{M}_\odot$, implying a stellar-to-baryon mass fraction around 10\% if the emissivity increases with redshift, or significantly higher otherwise.
+Three candidates present very blue UV spectral slopes ($\beta\sim-3$) compatible with Pop III young ($\lesssim10$~Myr) stars and/or high escape fractions of ionizing photons; the rest have $\beta\sim-2.5$ similar to $z=10-12$ samples.

 \keywords{Galaxy formation (595) --- Galaxy evolution (594) --- early universe (435) --- High-redshift galaxies (734) --- Broad band photometry (184) --- JWST (2291)}